rsaenzi/Architectural-Pattern-DBAV/README.md

 * Playing a song
 * Recording video

-These task always have a static logical graph flow that specifies what happens if the task is performed with or without error, for instance, imagine an app that must download and show an image whose URL must be taken from a webservice.
+These higher-level algorithms are essentially a static logical graph flow that specifies what happens if a particular task is performed with or without errors and how to handle them, for instance, imagine an app that must download and show an image whose URL must be taken from a webservice.
 A simple logical graph is described below:
 * Ask the webservice for the image URL, then download asynchronously the image and load it in the image container.
 * If the device is not connected to Internet, shows a message dialog that states: "Please check your Internet connection..."
 * If the connection to the webservice is not possible, shows a message dialog that states: "Please try again later..."